*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

-Recently talking with a friend about our respective lists of the greatest films, I realized that for me the common element in The Passion of Joan of Arc, Citizen Kane, Tokyo Story, Beauty and the Beast and a handful of others was that each film left me literally speechless, in awe of how the filmmaker's artistry can embody a profound and unique vision of life, no matter how seemingly "limited" the subject matter.
+Recently talking with a friend about our respective lists of the greatest films, I realized that for me the common element – in The Passion of Joan of Arc, Citizen Kane, Tokyo Story, Beauty and the Beast and a handful of others – was that each film left me literally speechless, in awe of how the filmmaker’s artistry could embody a profound and unique vision of life, no matter how seemingly “limited” the subject matter.
 Of the greatest films I have seen, Beauty and the Beast was the one I saw first, as a child.
-After twenty-five years and ten viewings most recently the Criterion Collection's flawless restored DVD reviewed here it remains the most beloved.
+After a lifetime of over a dozen moreviewings – most recently the Criterion Collection’s flawless restored DVD reviewed here – it remains the most beloved.

 With each re-viewing, I see new layers of Cocteau’s vision.
 As a child, I was enthralled by how real, and actually lived in, this fairy tale world seemed.
 And I was spellbound by the Beast, whom Beauty shrewdly sums up by saying, “One half of him is in conflict with the other half.”
 He was brought fully, horribly and tenderly, to life by the combined skills of Cocteau, makeup artist Hagop Arakelian, and actor Jean Marais.
 Who can ever forget the Beast’s riveting death scene, when Marais expresses worlds of pain, love, and self-understanding solely through the eyes peering out of a feral, hair-covered face.